 The away side almost doubled their lead when a Will Dunne header was superbly saved by Callum Roberts in the Preston goal.

-The home side finished the half strongly and equalised after 37 minutes when Michael Howard found time and space in the box and he made no mistake by burying his shot past Jack Sims.
+The home side finished the half strongly and equalised after 37 minutes when Mike Howard found time and space in the box and he made no mistake by burying his shot past Jack Sims.

 On the stroke of half-time, Preston had a glorious chance to take the lead when Josh Earl’s cross found Harry Garstang in the box, his powerful strike seemed destined to hit the back of the net but his effort was superbly saved by Sims.